 Pros of FBM

-- No (FBA) warehouse storage fees
+- You don't ship to amazon so there no (FBA) warehouse storage fees

 - Sellers have the option of Seller fulfilled prime (see next section)